Eufranio Eriguel

-Eriguel served three terms as Mayor of Agoo, La Union and two terms as Congressman for the Second District of La Union.
-He is involved in the "Land Bank of the Philippines v.
-Cacayuran" case, in which there was to be a construction of a commercial building within the premises of the town plaza.
-The Philippine Supreme court later ruled it to be "irregular," although the court later granted a motion for reconsideration regarding the case on May 15, 2015, because the Municipality of Agoo had not been impleaded in the original case.

-He later received wide media attention in 2016 when he was included by Philippine President Rodrigo Duterte as one of the local government officials and legislators allegedly involved in illegal drug trade in his August 16 "I am sorry for my country" speech—an allegation which he and other La Union politicians denied.

-In April 2017, Eriguel's name was removed from the drug list, and the original inclusion was said to be politically motivated because rival politicians allegedly provided the list to President Duterte.

-Eriguel, who had been a founding force in former Vice President Jejomar Binay's United Nationalist Alliance, was sworn into the ruling PDP–Laban party by Speaker Pantaleon Alvarez.

-On May 12, 2018, Eriguel and two others were assassinated in an ambush.
-He had earlier survived a bombing incident in 2016 during the campaign period for the 2016 General Election.

-His widow, Sandra Young Eriguel, currently serves as Congressman for the Second District of La Union, while his daughter, Stefanie Ann Eriguel, currently serves as Mayor of Agoo.

 Early life

-Eufranio “Franny” C. Eriguel, M.D. was born to Dr. Eufemio Eriguel and Bibiana Chan on June 12, 1959.
-He was born in San Fernando, La Union and was the eldest of 9 siblings.
+Eufranio “Franny” Chan Eriguel was born to Dr. Eufemio Fangonil Eriguel and Bibiana Marsan Chan on June 12, 1959 in San Fernando, La Union and was the eldest of 9 siblings.

 His early education consisted of graduating Salutatorian at Agoo East Central School.
 He continued on to attend Southern La Union National High School (DMMMSU) for his secondary education and graduated 1st Honorable Mention.
 He managed to top the National College Entrance Exam (NCEE), now known as the National Career Assessment Examination (NCAE) with a score of 99%.
-With his great academic achievements, Eriguel went on to study at the University of Santo Tomas where he pursued a pre-medical school degree, BS General Medicine.
+Eriguel went on to study at the University of Santo Tomas where he pursued a pre-medical school degree, BS General Medicine.
 He completed his medical school degree in 1983 in the same university.

-Eriguel worked as a doctor in the Philippines, serving as a Military Doctor for Camp Dangwa Region 1 Benguet, and eventually, as a Company Doctor at the Philippine Tourism Authority.
-He ended up leaving the Philippines to find more work opportunities in the United States.
+Eriguel worked as a doctor, serving as a Military Doctor for Camp Dangwa Region 1 Benguet, and eventually, as a Company Doctor at the Philippine Tourism Authority.
+He ended up leaving the country to find more work opportunities in the United States.

-Eriguel came back to the Philippines in 1995 after the death of his father, who was the Vice Mayor of the municipality of Agoo, La Union at the time.
+Eriguel came back to the Philippines in 1995 after the death of his father, who was then Vice Mayor of Agoo, La Union.